levofski/mentor-app/README.md

 =====
 The following directions assume the host machine is a Mac.
 For windows, I don't know what to do...
 To get started with Behat:
-* First, on the host machine (your Mac), download the [Chrome Webdriver](http://chromedriver.storage.googleapis.com/index.html) and place it in a convenient place.
-A good spot is to create a “bin” directory within your home directory and place it there (~/bin).
+1. First, on the host machine (your Mac), download the [Chrome Webdriver](http://chromedriver.storage.googleapis.com/index.html) and place it in a convenient place.
+A good spot is to create a `bin` directory within your home directory and place it there (`~/bin`).
-* Again, on the host machine (your Mac), download the Selenium Stand-alone server from http://selenium.googlecode.com/files/selenium-server-standalone-2.35.0.jar and place it in the same “bin” directory where you placed the Webdriver.
+2. Again, on the host machine (your Mac), download the [Selenium Stand-alone server](http://selenium.googlecode.com/files/selenium-server-standalone-2.35.0.jar) and place it in the same `bin` directory where you placed the Webdriver.
-** (Optional) Create an alias to start the selenium server.
+  *(Optional) Create an alias to start the selenium server.
 For example: `alias behat='java -jar ~/bin/selenium-server-standalone-2.35.0.jar -host 192.168.56.1`
-* Before you can run the behat tests, you must start the selenium server on the host machine.
+3. Before you can run the behat tests, you must start the selenium server on the host machine.
 From the terminal, simply type “behat” and the server should start running.
-* To run the tests, SSH into the VM, go to the root of the project (`/var/www` - same directory as the behat.yml file) and type “bin/behat”.
+4. To run the tests, SSH into the VM, go to the root of the project (`/var/www` - same directory as the behat.yml file) and type `bin/behat`.
 If you are using vagrant, then the VM must be running and you must be within an SSH session (vagrant ssh).
 If all goes well, you should see a Google Chrome window open up and the tests execute.

+### TODO:
+* Set up script to build and seed test database.

 Styles
 ======